MEET THE ANIMALS

 Llama (Lama glama), is a domesticated livestock species, descendant of the guanaco (Lama guanicoe), and one of the South American members of the camel family, Camelidae (order Artiodactyla).
 The llama is primarily a pack animal, but it is also used as a source of food, wool, hides, tallow for candles, and dried dung for fuel.
 Llama herds are found primarily in Bolivia, Peru, Colombia, Ecuador, Chile, and Argentina, and they have been exported to other countries.

-We get asked what the difference between a llama and an alpaca is a lot.
+We get asked what the difference between a llama and an alpaca (see alpacas below) is a lot.
 Although belonging to the same family, alpacas and llamas are quite different.
 Here are the primary differences to tell llamas and alpacas apart:

 -